 Unlike yesterday, I did not meet a single tourist this day.
-The shepherds told me that only Czech hikers are visiting Godeanu range.
-While camping in the pass under Dobrii peak (1928) I managed to get online and read a message from a Pole Michal saying he was in the Cernei mountains I just came to.
+The shepherds told me that only Czech hikers are visiting the Godeanu range.
+While camping in the pass under Dobrii peak (1928) I managed to get online and read a message from a Pole Michal saying he had been in the Cernei mountains I just came to.
 Unfortunately, the message was sent in the morning but it excited me that I am just one-day walk away from another guy who is making the trans-Carpathian hike (actually we were the only two thru-hikers of 2019).
 Michal started from Bratislava in April and I first came across him in Rodnei mountains refuge logbook where he was staying on 15th June while I came there on 21st July.
-His journey was much more extensive than mine.
+His journey was much more extensive than mine covering about 2600 km.

 After a calm night at comfortable altitude I continued to the west through the Cernei mountains on Tuesday 20th August.
 As many times before, I had mentally prepared for a descent so it was difficult to climb up the peaks again.
-Since these mountains are not so popular with tourists, the trail is not so good and a hiker walks through grass or narrow sheep trails.
-I went through two dogs’ attacks but I could see I approached them more lightheartedly knowing I still had two pepper spray cans I could use.
+Since these mountains are not so popular with tourists, the trail is not so good and a hiker walks mostly through grass or narrow sheep trails.
+I went through two shepherd’s dogs’ attacks but I could see I approached them more lightheartedly knowing I still had two pepper spray cans I could use.

-Some spots were untouched by blueberry pickers so I needed to pay attention while having lunch (full nutrition powder with blueberries) not to make my cloths dirty.
+Some spots were untouched by blueberry pickers so I needed to pay attention while having lunch (as usual: full nutrition powder with blueberries) not to make my cloths dirty.

 Beautiful views on the northern cliff of Munții Mehedinți opened close to the Prislop pass.
 There I could feel the closeness of Baile Herculane tourist centre meeting three one-day tourists and two motorcyclists.
-Instead of descending from there I wanted to see peaks of Arjana (1513) and Biliana (1362) as I could remember the torturous ascent on them in 2009.
+Instead of descending from the pass I wanted to see peaks of Arjana (1513) and Biliana (1362) as I could remember the torturous ascent on them in 2009.
 Slopes of Biliana were covered by cranberries, which slowed down my movement and filled my stomach.